Consumer Price Index Geographic Revision for 2018 Read More »

 New Report - Why Did Rhode Island Have Slower Employment Growth than the Nation During the Recovery Period, 2009-2016?
 Read More »

 Economic Summaries are specialized products that combine data graphically from subjects such as unemployment, inflation, and wages into a single document for selected metropolitan areas.
 To view a specific area in this region, use the dropdown list below or click here.

-Prices in the New York-Northern New Jersey-Long Island area, as measured by the Consumer Price Index for All Urban Consumers (CPI-U), edged up 0.2 percent, following a 0.4-percent rise in May.
+Prices in the New York-Northern New Jersey-Long Island area, as measured by the Consumer Price Index for All Urban Consumers (CPI-U), edged down 0.2 percent in October.

-The Consumer Price Index for All Urban Consumers (CPI-U) in the Northeast increased 0.3 percent in June, the U.S. Bureau of Labor Statistics reported today.
+The Consumer Price Index for All Urban Consumers (CPI-U) in the Northeast declined 0.1 percent in October, the U.S. Bureau of Labor Statistics reported today.

 Households in the New York-Newark-Jersey City, N.Y.-N.J.-Pa., metropolitan area spent an average of $63,752 per year in 2015–16.

 Total compensation costs for private industry workers increased 3.0 percent in the Boston-Worcester-Manchester, Mass.-N.H. metropolitan area for the 12-month period ending September 2017.